Skip to main content

 Tip 1: Plan your quit

-Think about whether you want to quit completely or gradually and find the right product(s) that are right for you.
+Your plan will vary, depending on whether you want to quit completely in one step or gradually and find the product that are right for you.
+Take a look at our stop smoking timeline to help plan your journey even better.

 Tip 2: Remember why you decided to quit